 CBA Bargaining

-The collective agreement for HSA members working in community health services and support is negotiated between employers and the Community Bargaining Association (CBA), which represents members of HSA, the BC General Employees Union (BCGEU), the Hospital Employees Union (HEU), the Canadian Union of Public Employees (CUPE), the United Food and Commercial Workers union (UFCW), and the United Steelworkers (USW).
+The collective agreement for HSA members working in community health services and support is negotiated between employers and the Community Bargaining Association (CBA), which represents members of HSA, the BC General Employees Union (BCGEU), the Hospital Employees Union (HEU), the Canadian Union of Public Employees (CUPE), the United Food and Commercial Workers union (UFCW), the BC Nurses Union (BCNU) and the United Steelworkers (USW).
 The CBA includes more than 1100 HSA members.
 The large majority of CBA members are represented by the BCGEU, which leads negotiations.

 Frequently Asked Questions